NPN Announces Fall 2020 Documentation & Storytelling Fund Recipients

 Boy mother / faceless bloom is a new work that utilizes movement, live music, and large-scale interactive sculpture to tell the story of a young boy who learns he will be a mother.
-The project’s four artists, Joshua Kohl, Eddy Kwon, Senga Nengudi, Haruko Crow Nishimura will create a “making of” documentary, a video of the final performance, and a reinterpretation of the project for a museum installation at the Colorado Springs Fine Art Center in 2023.
+Juni One Set’s four artists—Joshua Kohl, Eddy Kwon, Senga Nengudi, and Haruko Crow Nishimura—will create a “making of” documentary, a video of the final performance, and a reinterpretation of the project for a museum installation at the Colorado Springs Fine Art Center in 2023.

 Kosoko Performance and Studio (Brooklyn, NY)